Newsletter and Club News

 Village Greens offers single and family memberships as well as corporate memberships.
 These memberships provide dual course opportunities at both Village Greens and our sister course River Falls Plantation.
 Check with VG General Manager Travis Sloan or River Falls Plantation membership sales associate Sterling Case for any questions.
 There is also a membership tab on this website.

-Village Greens proudly announces new golf shop staff employees Bob O’Neil and Bill Boswell who will assist with customer needs this coming year.
-Bob O’Neil worked for many years at the Reserve Golf Club in Aiken, SC and Bill Boswell previously owned and operated his own business in Columbia, SC.
+Village Greens proudly announces new golf shop staff employee Bob O’Neil.
+Bob O’Neil worked for many years at the Reserve Golf Club in Aiken, SC.

 The Golf Shop hours are 7 A.M. to 5:30 P.M.
 Range ball sales are from 7 A.M. to 5 P.M.
 Tee times are not mandatory but recommended.
 The golf shop will ask 2-somes to be paired up or to be patient when the golf course is crowded with 4-somes. .